 The $\overline{\text{INT}}$ line is an open-drain, 3.3V tolerant, LVCMOS active-low output.
-The $\overline{\text{INT}}$ lines from multiple DS100DF410s can be wired together and connected to an external controller.
+The $\overline{\text{INT}}$ lines from multiple DS110DF410s can be wired together and connected to an external controller.

-The DS100DF410 generates an interrupt when it detects a loss of signal after previously detecting the presence of a signal, or when it detects loss of lock after previously detecting phase lock.
-These interrupts are always enabled.
-In addition, the Horizontal Eye Opening/Vertical Eye Opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
+The Horizontal Eye Opening/Vertical Eye Opening (HEO/VEO) interrupt can be enabled using SMBus control for each channel independently.
 This interrupt is disabled by default.
 The thresholds for horizontal and vertical eye opening that will trigger the interrupt can be set using the SMBus control for each channel.

-If any interrupt occurs, registers in the DS100DF410 latch in information about the event that caused the interrupt.
+If any interrupt occurs, registers in the DS110DF410 latch in information about the event that caused the interrupt.
 This can then be read out by the controller over the SMBus.

-7.3.19 LOCK_3, LOCK_2, LOCK_1, and LOCK_0
+8.4.4.9 LOCK_3, LOCK_2, LOCK_1, and LOCK_0

-Each channel of the DS100DF410 has an independent lock indication pin.
+Each channel of the DS110DF410 has an independent lock indication pin.
 These lock indication pins, LOCK_3, LOCK_1, and LOCK_0, are pin 16, pin 21, pin 40, and pin 45 respectively.
 These pins are shared with the SMBus address strap lines.
 After the address values have been latched in on power-up, these lines revert to their lock indication function.

-When the corresponding channel of the DS100DF410 is locked to the incoming data stream, the lock indication pin goes high.
+When the corresponding channel of the DS110DF410 is locked to the incoming data stream, the lock indication pin goes high.
 This pin can be used to drive an LED on the board, giving a visual indication of the lock status, or it can be connected to other circuitry which can interpret the lock status of the channel.